ProfessorJames/quizpro/README.md

 - Text Content: Reviewed all text content for accuracy, grammar, and spelling.

-- Icons: Ensured that icons correctly and display as intended.
+- Icons: Ensured that icons load correctly and display as intended.

-3. Functionality

--
--

-4. Responsive Design
+3. Responsive Design

 - Mobile Devices: Tested the website on various mobile devices (e.g., Iphone SE, smartphones and tablets) to ensure that it is responsive and adapts well to different screen sizes.

 - Desktop: Tested the website on large screen sizes to ensure that it is responsive and adapts well to different screen sizes.

-5. Cross-Device Testing
+4. Cross-Device Testing

 - Tested the website on various devices and screen sizes to ensure a consistent and user-friendly experience across platforms.